How to Measure the Success of Your Event: 9 Useful Ways

 Think session heatmaps, social media reach, or the lifetime value of attendees.
 Custom KPIs let you track what matters most to your event, whether that’s donations, leads, or repeat attendance.

-With tools like the Eventin plugin for WordPress, you can turn data into clear insights and use them to plan even better events next time.
+With event analytics software tools like Eventin, you can turn data into clear insights and use them to plan even better events next time.

 8. Sponsorship satisfaction analysis